src-d/blog/content/post/hercules.v4.md

 Abstract from [git/git](https://github.com/git/git) history.
 {{% /caption %}}

-I did not come up with a solution better than mark the changed line intervals in files while consuming a merge commit with a special outlier value, then annotate each line of the each merged file, and copy the only real last edit date over those marked as outliers.
-In places of same edits but conflicting dates we choose the oldest date.
-In places of merge conflicts we automatically get the date of the merge commit without special tricks.
+We did not come up with a better solution than marking the changed line intervals in files while consuming a merge commit with a special outlier value, then annotate each line of the each merged file, and copy the only real last edit date over those marked as outliers.
+We avoid conflicting edits by choosing the one with the latest date.
 We should not compare the files which are not involved in the merge, so we keep track of their hashes, we maintain them.
-I also had to rewrite the statistics storage logic which used to be too "sequential".
+We also had to rewrite the statistics storage logic which used to be too "sequential".
 Overall, fulfilling (2) was a technical nightmare.

 Surprisingly, however, most of the efforts went to (3).
 The first problem was